ICSC-Spoke3/Cosmica-dev/README.md

 ## Description

-COde for a Speedy Montecarlo Involving Cuda Architecture (COSMICA) is a speedy and high precision Monte Carlo simulator of CR modulation, which solve the system of Stochastic Differential Equations (SDE) equivalent to the Parker Transport Equation (PTE).
+COde for a Speedy Montecarlo Involving Cuda Architecture (COSMICA) is a speedy and high precision Monte Carlo simulator of Cosmic Rays (CR) modulation, which solve the system of Stochastic Differential Equations (SDE) equivalent to the Parker Transport Equation (PTE).
 A sample of independent virtual particles is stochastically propagated backward in time through the heliosphere, from the detection position to the external boundary.
 GPU parallelization of COSMICA code is a extremely useful for this task, because it strongly reduces the computational time for a standard simulation from hours to a few minutes.
 Moreover, COSMICA can distribute the computations over clusters of machines equipped with multiple GPUs, opening the way for further scaling.

 ## How to run the latest version
 Cosmica V8 is the latest version of the code.